Travis-Chen00/Target_tracking_MS_net/README.md

 **Dynamic mutation**

 **Catastrophe**

 ## Target Moving Strategy

-The target will move in the beginning of each generation, the range of its location is [0, SizeX], [0, SizeY]
+The target will move in the beginning of each two generations, the range of its location is [0, SizeX], [0, SizeY]

 ## Evolution
 ### Grid size